designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

 e.g. John-Edwards **NOT** John Edwards

+## Refunding on Collins and IBS

+If you [refund a deposit](https://collins.uservoice.com/knowledgebase/articles/803478-collins-pay-how-do-i-refund-a-customer) or delete an 'Other' payment in Collins, this change will now be pushed to Stocklink so that Collins and your tills are synced.

 ## IBS EPOS Integration FAQS
 **1. If we set up the integration to push all bookings, will my in progress enquiries get pushed to tills?**